 To safeguard development, we must consider complex risks.
 Risk-informed planning and development will result in critical infrastructure (e.g. hospitals, transport routes) being better protected and makes a crucially important contribution to protecting vulnerable and poverty-affected sections of the population.
 In fragile and conflict-affected states, RID is a key concept in enhancing governance and helping achieve stability.
 In urban centres, risk-informed action in urban planning is the basis for producing sustainable development concepts.

-GIDRM III aims at strengthening capacities and skills of selected decision-makers and regional organisations and initiatives in Southern Africa, Asia and Latin America to enable them to use risk-informed development while taking account of context-specific fragility factors.
+GIDRM III (2020-2023) aimed at strengthening capacities and skills of selected decision-makers and regional organisations and initiatives in Southern Africa, Asia and Latin America to enable them to use risk-informed development while taking account of context-specific fragility factors.

 The project’s capacity development strategy strengthens partners, supporting them in developing inclusive, gender-equitable approaches for action, based on the guiding principle RID.
 GIDRM focuses on the following regional organisations and their member states: